 Wet Foods All The Way

-Cats depend on foods for moisture which is why they tend to drink less water than their body actually need.
+Cats depend on foods for moisture which is why they tend to drink less water than their body actually needs.
 Hence, it's strongly recommended that you give your pet diets that revolve around wet foods to introduce more moisture.
 In addition to that, wet foods contain low amounts of carbohydrates so you don't have to worry about issues like obesity, diabetes and others.
 Of course, you could add dry foods now and then to give the teeth of your pet something to work.

 Refrain From Handing Out Scraps